BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/labs/walkway.md

 ### Define the `locationStates` state machine and printing the opening scenario

 - [ ] Create the `locationStates` state machine.
 This will be an Object consisting of `key: value` pairs wherein the key is a state and the value is an array that contains its possible transitions as Strings.

+### Inform the user of the opening scene

 - [ ] Create a console log that informs the user of the opening scene.
 "You are at your house."
+This will not be inside of a function.

 ### Create the `moveLocation` function